-The Board approves the proposed balances for Group 1 accounts as presented by Midland.
+The Board notes that no material differences exist between the amounts reported by Halton Hills as part of the Reporting and Record-keeping Requirements ("RRR") and the revised amounts sought for disposition.
+The Board approves the proposed balances for Group 1 accounts as presented by Halton Hills.
 The December 31, 2008 balances and projected interest to April 30, 2010 are considered final.
 For accounting purposes, the respective balance in each of the Group 1 accounts shall be transferred to account 1595 as soon as possible but no later than June 30, 2010 so that the RRR data reported in the second quarter of 2010 reflect these adjustments.